karlkfi/kpt-config-sync/docs/gcp_config.md

 Note:

-*   `contexts` field is a list of clusters where Nomos will be installed.
+*   `contexts` field is a list of clusters where GKE Policy Management will be installed.
 Run `kubectl config get-contexts` to see what contexts are available to you.
 *   Set `user` field to be set to your username that is valid for authenticating to the clusters.
 This username must be valid on all clusters included in the contexts field.